-Dr. Blank was IDOC’s Sexual Assault Prevention & Intervention Coordinator, the head of Substance Abuse services and, as an FBI-trained hostage negotiator, served on the statewide hostage team for 12 years.
+Dr. Blank was IDOC’s Sexual Assault Prevention & Intervention Coordinator, the head of Substance Abuse services and, as hostage negotiator trained by the Illinois Department Corrections in conjunction with the FBI, served on the statewide hostage team for 12 years.
 On this team she served in the capacity of psychologist, secondary negotiator, primary negotiator, regional team leader, statewide team leader, and administrative liaison.
 Dr. Blank also served as a member of the Midwest Association of Correctional Directors and as a founding member and national administrative committee member of the Association of Correctional Mental Health Administrators.
 She also served as a member of the Chicago Police Department’s Law Enforcement/Mental Health Task Force committee.

 Dr. Blank also operates a private practice in the western suburbs.